oatsfx/Levante/README.md

 - We have a JSON that stores any potential alerts for a Discord user.
 If a user wants to be notified of a specific rotation, they can use this.
 - We check said JSON and let them know if their desired rotation is active for that day or week.
 - This feature does not use the Bungie API.

+### Emblem Offers:
+- We've implemented a way for players to be notified if an limited time emblem is available.
+These alerts are manual and added by Bot Staff, appointed by myself.
+- After an Offer is added, Staff are prompted if they want to sent the offer as an alert.
+If yes, the embed will make its way to every channel that has the alerts set up.
+- This uses the bungie API for images and the Hash Code.

 ### Leaderboards:
 - We store all of the leaderboard data in its own JSON file and then quick sort it when a command is called.